 The grant recommendation process includes the consideration of applications voted to award by a majority of the evaluation committee and the prioritization of applications based on the highest scores in the scoring matrix.
-Upon review of the scoring matrix, the OHA Administration may include the following considerations in its recommendation for award to the Board of Trustees: 1) Applicant's past OHA grant performance; 2) Gaps in service to Native Hawaiian communities; 3) Geographical distribution of grant funds to Native Hawaiian communities; and 4) Alignment of project to solicitation focus area(s).
+Upon review of the scoring matrix, the OHA Administration may include the following considerations in its recommendation for award to the Board of Trustees: 1) Applicant's past OHA grant performance; 2) Gaps in service to Native Hawaiian communities; and 3) Geographical distribution of grant funds to Native Hawaiian communities.
 Based on the foregoing, OHA Administration shall issue final recommendations to the Board of Trustees with budget modifications and/or recommendation adjustments in accordance with grant funding amounts.